 We’re big fans of this look, using both partial highlights near the front of the face, melted into an Ombré.
 If you’re lightening up all around like this, make sure you have a toning shampoo or mask like Catwalk By TIGI Fashionista Violet Mask that works to hydrate your bleached hair while also helping to keep brassiness at bay.

 How great are these bright blonde highlights?
 Just goes to show that you can have highlights in curly hair with a totally gorgeous result.
 We love how these bright blonde pieces are blended into a warm, medium brown shade.

 6. Chunky Wheat Highlights

 For a naturalista tone, try a wheat blonde.
 This shade is slightly cool toned but keeps the shade nice and bright.
 This is another highlights and ombré mix, but we like how these highlights are a bit different by going for a chunkier look.
 Make sure, if you’re doing a lot of bleaching to hydrate your hair with every wash.
-We like to use the Suave Coconut Oil Infusion Damage Repair Oil Treatment on bleached ends.
+We like to use Suave Coconut Oil Infusion Damage Repair Oil Treatment on bleached ends.

 7. Ultra Natural Toffee Highlights

 If the 100% natural look is your jam go for these skimpy toffee colored highlights.
 They aren’t as bright as your average highlights, which automatically makes them look much more natural.
 Add in the skinny mini sections and they look naturally lightened by the sun.